Also known as: Adrenal crisis, Addisonian crisis or Acute adrenal insufficiency

 Risk factors for adrenal crisis include:

 You will need to go to the hospital for treatment and monitoring.
-If infection caused the crisis, you may need antibiotic therapy.
+If infection or another medical problem caused the crisis, you may need additional treatment.

 Go to the emergency room or call the local emergency number (such as 911) if you develop symptoms of acute adrenal crisis.

-If you have Addison's disease, you should learn to recognize signs of potential stress that may cause an acute adrenal crisis.
-Most people with Addison's disease are taught to give themselves an emergency injection of hydrocortisone or increase their dose of oral prednisone in times of stress.
+If you have Addison disease, learn to recognize the signs of potential stress that may cause an acute adrenal crisis.
+If you have been instructed by your doctor, be prepared to give yourself an emergency shot of glucocorticoid or to increase your dosage of oral glucocorticoid medicine in times of stress.
+Parents should learn to do this for their children who have adrenal insufficiency.

 - Review date: